torbjorndahlen/md-boilerplate/README.md

 After removing borders:

 ![alt text](./img/no-borders-ipad.png "No borders")

+## Adding RHMAP SDK modules into a Cordova/AngularJS App
+The md-boilerplate can also be used to add RHMAP SDK modules into a Cordova/AngularJS app.
+Simply using a module with a corresponding controller for each RHMAP module, for example js/push/push.controller.js.
+The controller will initialize the RHMAP module when the parent scope is loaded.

 ## Deploy on RHMAP
 To deploy the boilerplate on RHMAP do the following steps: